cmunnis/BERT_vs_Transformer-XL/README.md

 - *Vincent*:
    + Upgraded the output of BERT's Q&A system to now output a CSV file containing 3 columns, one for the associated question, one for BERT's answer to that question, and one (Which is temporarily filled with "NULL"s) that will contain Transformer-XL's answer to the question, too.
+   + Also implemented JSON file output, which is a more universal and consistant method of data storage.
+(The JSON contains an array of "QandA" objects, with a "Question", "BERT Answer", and "Transformer-XL" attribute for each of them.
    + Re-wrote old comments in the BERT Q&A for clarity-purposes.
 - *Connor*:
    + Increased number of Q&A test cases from 18 to 50.
    + Attempted to find a way to have the results of the Transformer-XL put into a specific column in the CSV file Vincent set up, but was unsuccessful.